wildonion/gem/core/xcord/README.md

 ## How 2?

+> note that you have to setup an application in your discord development account to get the key

 step 0. fill the `XCORD_*` vars inside the `.env` with your token and channel id

 step 1. deploy the redis docker container